 Many Stable Diffusion GUIs, including AUTOMATIC1111, write generation parameters to the image png file.
 This is a convenient function to get back the generation parameters quickly.

-If the image is generated by AUTOMATIC1111, you can use the Send to buttons to quickly copy the parameters to various pages.
+If AUTOMATIC1111 generates the image, you can use the Send to buttons to quickly copy the parameters to various pages.

 It is useful when you find an image on the web and want to see if the prompt is left in the file.